eth-educators/eth-docker-docs/website/docs/Support/GethPrune.md

 - [ ] Geth is fully synced
 - [ ] Geth has finished creating a snapshot, and this snapshot is 128 blocks old or older

-You can observe Geth logs with `sudo ./ethd logs -f execution`.
+You can observe Geth logs with `./ethd logs -f execution`.
 If it is importing (not syncing) blocks, is done with initial state import, and does not show a snapshot ETA, it is fully synced and has finished the snapshot generation.

 Then run these commands:

-* `sudo docker-compose stop execution && sudo docker-compose rm execution` - stop Geth
+* `docker-compose stop execution && docker-compose rm execution` - stop Geth
-* `sudo docker-compose run --rm --name geth_prune -d execution snapshot prune-state` - start the pruning process
+* `docker-compose run --rm --name geth_prune -d execution snapshot prune-state` - start the pruning process
-* Observe pruning progress with `sudo docker logs -f --tail 500 geth_prune`
+* Observe pruning progress with `docker logs -f --tail 500 geth_prune`
-* When pruning is done: `sudo docker-compose up -d execution`
+* When pruning is done: `docker-compose up -d execution`
-* And observe that Geth is running correctly: `sudo docker-compose logs -f execution`
+* And observe that Geth is running correctly: `docker-compose logs -f execution`